unitymakesus/cphevents/wp-content/plugins/wc-abandoned-carts-by-small-fish-analytics/README.txt

 5. Top Abandoned Products

 == Changelog ==

+= 2.5.1 =
+* Declare support for WordPress 5
+* Declare support for WooCommerce 3.5
+* Fix a bug with money_format not being available on Windows hosts
+* Added additional null check to fix a reported bug
+* Updated crawler detection code

+= 2.5.0 =
+* Added a warning if there are too many carts being returned by the reports

+= 2.4.1 =
+* Declare support for WooCommerce version 3.4

 = 2.4.0 =
 * Stored cart totals on the cart line for better report performance